Lord Robert Manners (Royal Navy officer)

-Captain Lord Robert Manners (6 February 1758 – 23 April 1782) was a Royal Navy officer and nobleman.
+Captain Lord Robert Manners (6 February 1758 – 23 April 1782) was a Royal Navy officer who served in the American War of Independence.

 Life

 Educated at Eton, he entered the Royal Navy in 1772.
 As the son of one of the greatest soldiers of the time, and grandson of a duke, he expected rapid advancement in rank.
 However, Lord Sandwich, the First Lord of the Admiralty, resisted his promotion to lieutenant until he had served for six years, as regulations demanded.
 He was so promoted on 13 May 1778 aboard HMS Ocean, and saw action in July at the First Battle of Ushant.
 He was moved to Victory, flagship of Admiral Keppel, on 17 September 1778.

 Shortly after his promotion to lieutenant, Manners again began to appeal to the Admiralty for preferment.
 He was moved into Alcide on 15 July 1779, in the fleet of Admiral Rodney, then bound for Gibraltar.
 The urgings of the other Lords of the Admiralty, who reminded Sandwich of the political danger to himself and the North Ministry should they arouse the enmity of the Manners family, finally wore him down, and he wrote to Rodney on 8 December, asking him to contrive a promotion for Manners.
 Rodney lacked Sandwich's reservations about Manners, who proved a talented officer despite his ambition.
 The day after the Battle of Cape St. Vincent (17 January 1780), he promoted Manners captain and made him flag-captain of HMS Resolution under Sir Chaloner Ogle, newly promoted commodore.
 Soon after on 24 February Manners led part of the squadron which intercepted a French convoy off Madeira and captured the French 64 gun ship of the line Protée along with three transports.

 In March, he was returned as member of parliament for Cambridgeshire in absentia in a boisterous contest, but would never take his seat.

 Resolution returned to England soon after, and went out to North America with Admiral Graves.
 Under Admiral Rodney, Manners took her to the West Indies; Ogle was promoted rear-admiral and returned home during this period.
 Resolution went north to fight in the centre at the Battle of the Chesapeake (5 September 1781), and then returned to the West Indies with Rear-Admiral Hood to fight at St Kitts in January 1782.